MicrosoftDocs/power-platform/power-virtual-agents/analytics-billed-sessions.md

 ## Frequently asked questions

 ### What is the difference between sessions, engaged sessions, and billed sessions?
-The number of **billed sessions** is a unit we use to measure capacity, and is defined when you purchase a license.
+The number of **billed sessions** is a unit used to measure capacity, and is defined when you purchase a license.

 **Total sessions** and **engaged sessions** are metrics used to determine how efficient your bot is in addressing your user's questions.